olsib/python-s3-util/README.md

 Work in progress
-- Filter the results in a list of buckets
+- Filter the results in a list of buckets (there's a bug with s3 bucket name characters in boto if special chars used.)
 - Ability to group information by regions
 - Multithreading for processing bucket list information quicker when large volumes of files
 - Add unit testing